 The activity refers to how they are going to work and what they are going to do.

-Use the questions and actions below based on the lesson or activity you plan.
+Use the questions and actions below based on the lesson or activity you plan on doing.

 Questions